datawire/microcosm/README.md

    `./microcosm run scenarios/countdown.yml`

+   Note that this will launch a number of child processes.
+Look in 'logs/countdown' to see the output.

 4. Connect to the frontend microservice and get the result.
 Generally this is printed as the first deployed service by the microcosm tool.